pastorryanhayden/256business/content/collections/pages/faq.md

     content:
       -
         type: text
         text: 'Finally, you''ll share your contact details and tell the listeners how they can find your business.
-Ryan will be sure to collect this and put it in the show notes. '
+Brian will be sure to collect this and put it in the show notes. '
   -
     type: heading
     attrs: